Estimating flow fields with Reduced Order Models: Reduced Order Model: Pressure

 \subsection{Pressure ROM based on pressure and velocity modes}

-In addition to velocity data, the CFD simulation yields spatially and temporally resolved pressure fields $P\in\mathbb{R}^{N_{\text{grid}}\times M}$.
-We use these pressure fields to compute pressure POD modes and to further reduce the size of the pressure ROM.
+\CommentMark{The fundamental steps outlined in Section \ref{sec:pROM_pModes} are used to formulate a reduced order model for pressure, incorporating an additional reduction in its dimensions.} In addition to velocity data, the CFD simulation yields spatially and temporally resolved pressure fields $P\in\mathbb{R}^{N_{\text{grid}}\times M}$.
+We use these pressure fields to compute additional pressure POD modes and to further reduce the size of the pressure ROM.
 Since $P_Q$ in the pressure ROM based on velocity modes consists of $N_{\text{grid}}\cdot (R+1)^2$ coefficients, its dimension can become prohibitively large.
-We reduce the pressure ROM to a size of $R_P\cdot (R+1)^2$, where $R_P \ll N_{\text{grid}}$ denotes the number of reduced pressure POD modes, which constitute the new basis vectors for a \textit{pressure ROM based on pressure and velocity modes}.
+We reduce the pressure ROM to a size of $R_{\text{p}}\cdot (R+1)^2$, where $R_{\text{p}} \ll N_{\text{grid}}$ denotes the number of reduced pressure POD modes, which constitute the new basis vectors for a \textit{pressure ROM based on pressure and velocity modes}.